makeabilitylab/physcomp/esp32/tone.md

 void noTone(uint8_t pin)
 {% endhighlight C %}

-Both tone methods drive a PWM waveform on the provided pin with the given frequency.
+Both tone methods drive a PWM waveform on the provided pin with the given frequency using timer interrupts.
 The second version adds in a `duration` parameter, which allows you to specify how *long* (in milliseconds) to play the tone for.
 Either way, you can call `noTone(pin)` to stop outputting the PWM waveform and turn off the tone.

 <!-- With comments: